SvenFlorian/Spoken-Numbers/README.md

 * Generate numbers into excel-files for easy printing.
 * Evaluates and highlights wrong/correct answers.
 * Can store your results in a textfile.
-* *New feature* - Generate sheets with binary numbers and practice spoken binaries.
+* Generate sheets with binary numbers and practice spoken binaries.
-* *New feature* - Optional countdown before the playback starts.
+* *New feature* - Spoken Flash Numbers (one digit spoken + one digit shown, at a time)

 # Running the Program